 This print option may be used to verify the contents of a file before you print the report on paper.
-To display on the screen a report saved in a spool file, press 5 for DISK TO SCREEN at the OPTION prompt.
-When the cursor moves to the REPORT prompt, press , since you do not need to identify the report by letter but only by its spool filename.
+To display on the screen a report saved in a spool file, press (5) for DISK TO SCREEN at the OPTION prompt.
+When the cursor moves to the

+REPORT prompt, press \bigcirc , since you do not need to identify the report by letter but only by its spool filename.

-At DISK FILE NAME, type the filename you assigned to the report, and press , or leave the name blank to see a list of existing spool files from which you may choose.
-Press a number key for the drive on which the spool file is stored, followed by (a).
+At DISK FILE NAME, type the filename you assigned to the report, and press T, or leave the name blank to see a list of existing spool files from which you may choose.
+Press a number key for the drive on which the spool file is stored, followed by ENTER.
 The report scrolls up the screen.
-You can control scrolling speed in the same way as you do with the TO SCREEN ONLY option.
+You can control scrolling speed in the same way as you did with the TO SCREEN ONLY option.
 Only the first 32 characters of each line are displayed.

 To stop the report before it has finished being displayed, press BREAK.
 The Main Menu is displayed.
-Otherwise, when the report is finished, REPORT END -PRESS ANY KEY is displayed at the bottom of the screen.
+Otherwise, when the report is finished, REPORT END - PRESS ANY KEY is displayed at the bottom of the screen.
 Press any key to make the Main Menu reappear.

-Helpful hint: To practice printing reports in different ways, see Practice Session 8: Preparing Reports, page 29.
+To practice printing reports in different ways, see "Practice Session H - Reports."